h3ct0r/AndroidAutomaticPicTaker/README.md

 AndroidAutomaticPicTaker
 ========================

-Android app to take automatic burst of photos at a defined interval
+Android app to take automatic burst of photos at a defined interval.
+Every pick taken saves the GPS pos inside the exif data.

+To be used in drones, or other types of experiments.

+Dependencies:

-Project to be imported in Eclipse
+- Project to be imported in Eclipse
+- Android
+- A phone with good battery